 - It is a common cause of allergic contagious dermatitis experienced by more than half of the people in America.

 - Poison oak plants contain urishiol, a type of oil that has toxins usually present in the stem, roots and leaves.

 - The allergic reaction begins as early as inhalation of urishiol smoke through the nose or lips.
-For most people, it starts through direct contact.
-It takes anywhere from 12 to 72 hours for the poison oak to penetrate through the surface of the skin.

 - Symptoms of rash include severe itching, swelling, redness and oftentimes blistering of the skin.

 - People may develop sensitivity to poison oak during childhood but it tends to disappear as they age.

 How To Get Rid of Poison Oak Rash with Home Remedies

 - Once changes in the skin are seen, the person must wash the skin with soap and water.
 The clothes worn during contamination should be removed and washed as well.